Your website speed is costing you customers (and you don't know it)

 Why is your website slow?

 This is the number one cause.
-A 4MB photo downloaded straight from the camera where 200KB would suffice.
-Multiply that by the 20 images on your website and you've got a serious problem.
+A 4MB photo dropped straight from the camera onto the site when 200KB would have done the job.
+Multiply that by the 20 images on your site and you've got a serious weight problem.

-Fix: WebP or AVIF format, sized appropriately for the space they occupy, lazy loading for off-screen images.
+Fix: WebP or AVIF format, sized appropriately for the space they actually occupy, lazy loading for images that aren't on screen yet.

 Cheap hosting

-A $3/month shared hosting plan can host your website, but when 200 websites share the same server, they all run slow.
-It's like putting 50 people in a 6-person elevator.
+A $3/month shared hosting plan can technically host your website, but when 200 sites share one server, all of them run slowly.
+It's like cramming 50 people into a lift built for 6.

-Fix: Cloud hosting with CDN.
+Fix: Cloud hosting with a CDN.
 Content is served from the server closest to the user.

 Unnecessary code

-Plugins you don't use, duplicate analytics scripts, CSS from a generic theme where you only use 10%.
-All of it loads on every visit.
+Plugins you don't use, duplicate analytics scripts, CSS from a generic theme of which you only use 10%.
+All of it loads on every single visit, blocking the page from rendering.

 No caching

-Every time a user visits your website, the browser downloads everything from scratch.
-With proper cache configuration, the second visit loads in milliseconds.
+Every time a visitor lands on your site, the browser downloads everything from scratch.
+With proper cache configuration, the second visit loads in milliseconds because the browser already has the content stored locally.

 Fix: Correct cache headers, service workers for static content.